 Albatros Travel has identified no major adverse impacts on anti-corruption.
-However as a travel agent that provides services all over the world, we operate in countries where there are significant risks of unregistered workers, kickbacks, local ticket sharks and corrupt border police.
+However, as a travel agent that provides services all over the world, we operate in countries where there are significant risks of unregistered workers, kickbacks, local ticket sharks and corrupt border police.
 Much of these relate to informal practices that are hard to change and require a long-term industry initiative to do so.

 We are able to show data on income and expenditure for the last six years on request and maintain accurate books and records, available for inspection.
 These properly and fairly document all financial transactions.
 We do not maintain off-the-books accounts, and any contribution to bribery and corruption is unacceptable.
 Internal controls are in place in order to prevent this.
-Furthermore we do not offer or accept gifts, apart from gifts related to anniversaries, birthdays etc.

-Albatros Travel has chosen to register their main organisation in Denmark, where most of the operations work is done from the head office.
+Albatros Travel has chosen to register their main organization in Denmark, where most of the operations work is done from the head office.
 This means that we pay most of our taxes in Denmark, in line with Danish law.
 We collaborate with Danish tax authorities when we hire new suppliers for our head office, to ensure that we don't support any illegal work or moonlighting.